-The Constitution (Seventy-Sixth Amendment) Act, 1994 is the formal name of the 76th Amendment of Indian Constitution.
+The Constitution (Seventy-Sixth Amendment) Act, 1994 is the formal name of the 76th Amendment of the Indian Constitution.
 This amendment allows the continuation of the 69% reservation in Tamil Nadu by adding the relevant Tamil Nadu Act to the Constitution’s 9th Schedule.

-This article will assist you in your UPSC exam by providing information about the 76th Amendment of Indian Constitution.
+This article will assist you in your UPSC exam by providing information about the 76th Amendment of the Indian Constitution.

-76th Amendment Of Indian Constitution
+76th Amendment of the Indian Constitution

-On 31 August 1994, the 76th amendment of Indian Constitution came into effect.
+On 31 August 1994, the 76th amendment of the Indian Constitution came into effect.
 This amendment was enacted in the Forty-fifth year of the Republic of India.
 Parliament enacted it.
 This modification amends schedule 9 of the Indian Constitution.

 - The Tamil Nadu Reservation Act of 1994, which mandates 69 percent of seats in educational institutions and positions in state services, is listed in the Ninth Schedule to protect it from judicial review.

-Objects And Reasons
+Objects and Reasons

 - On November 16, 1992, the Supreme Court issued its decision in Indira Sawhney and others v.
 Union of India and others (AIR 1993 SC 477).
 Adding that the maximum proportion of reservations under article 16(4) shall not exceed 50%.